 The major sports at Bedales include Hockey, Tennis, Netball and Football.
 Each of these sports has a ‘Head of Sport’ who is responsible for creating a pathway for talent development and participation across the three schools.
 The major sports are complimented with a strong focus on basketball and in the summer term cricket, swimming, athletics and rounders.
 Students are encouraged to exercise and be physically active and have access to a huge variety of activities that range from fencing to Zumba.

 Students are able to make full use of excellent sporting facilities at the school, these include a full size astro-turf, swimming pool, floodlit tennis/netball courts, large sports hall and extensive playing fields with a picturesque cricket pitch, fitness studio and well equipped multi-gym.

 In Blocks 3 and 4 students have up to three double lessons per week, Block 5 have up to three double periods and 6.1 up to two double lessons.

 There is also the opportunity for students to bolster their timetable with lunchtime and after school activities and training sessions.
 The opportunity for additional sport remains with the students throughout their time at Bedales.

 Block 3 and 4 (Year 9 & 10)

 Sport is a core curriculum subject which is taught in single sex groups by specialist sports staff within the timetable.
 Block 3 and 4 students have three double periods per week, with two compulsory sports lessons and the other two can be either sport or outdoor work.
 These take place in the afternoon and this is when team training takes place for our major sports.
 Our aim is to develop successful teams and still allow for maximum participation.

 Block 4 and 5 (Year 10 & 11)

-From September 2018 Bedales is pleased to introduce a new BAC in Sport Science.
-Sport is an important part of Bedalian life, and the BAC in Sport Science is not only about physical endeavour but also intellectual achievement and rigour.
+From September 2018 Bedales is pleased to introduce a new BAC in Sports Science.
+Sport is an important part of Bedalian life, and the BAC in Sports Science is not only about physical endeavour but also intellectual achievement and rigour.